viny1ortiz/Bass-Synth-Pedal/README.md

 **Effect Bypass:** The effect bypass block, controlled by a 3PDT switch, determines whether the effect is active or bypassed.
 When the effect is enabled, the LED turns on, and the bass-guitar signal passes through the effect circuit.
 If the effect is bypassed, the signal is routed directly to the output jack, as depicted in the diagram.

+**More details of the circuit can be seen in the "schematic" folder!**